kevoree-modeling/tutorial/step0_helloworld/README.md

 });
 ```

-Root index:
+Root Index:
 ----------

-The KMF can offer several index to retrieve objects and then navigate to siblings, the main one is called root.
+KMF offers several indexes to retrieve objects and then to navigate to siblings.
+The main index is called root.
-A root can be set through the KView as (here the city is set as the root of the model):
+A root can be set with a **KView** (as here the city is set as the root of the model):

 ```java
 baseView.setRoot(city, new KCallback<Throwable>() {
 ```

-Later to retrieve the root for a point in time and universe, man can do:
+Later, in order to retrieve the root for a point in time and universe, the **getRoot** method can be used:

 ```java
 baseView.getRoot(new KCallback<KObject>() {